We are committed to carrying you safely and comfortably to your destination. However, traveling by air may be challenging sometimes.

 When travelling on a stretcher the MEDIF is required.
 This service must be requested at least 72 hours prior to departure.

-Guests with pacemakers
+Passengers with pacemakers

 Before you start your journey, you should contact your doctor about the security procedure and about any other possible risks.
-Guests having a pacemaker must present a medical certificate (in English) to this effect at at the security check.
+Passengers having a pacemaker must present a medical certificate (in English) to this effect at at the security check.

 Diving and flying

 Diving, particularly deep diving with scuba devices, has become a very popular sport today.
 Thus, the relationship between flying and diving must be appreciated as it exposes the individual to higher pressures.
 The effects of altitude change and the consequent decompression are greater if one flies shortly after engaging in diving activities.
-Guests who have been diving should wait for at least 24 hours before flying.
+Passengers who have been diving should wait for at least 24 hours before flying.

 In preparation for a diving vacation, it is recommended to leave the last day dive-free.